La Voisin: Trial and execution

-On 17 February 1680, La Voisin was put on trial, and was convicted of witchcraft and sentenced to execution by burning two days later.
-In the days following her verdict until her execution, she was formally interrogated under torture, and the official document stated that she was tortured enough to beg for mercy.
-However, while an official permit of torture was issued, the police were given to understand that the permit was not to be used, and Gabriel Nicolas de la Reynie stated that La Voisin was in reality never subjected to torture.
+On 17 February 1680, La Voisin was put on trial, convicted of witchcraft, and sentenced to execution by burning two days later.
+In the days following her verdict, until her execution, it was said that she was formally interrogated under torture, with the official document stating she was tortured enough to beg for mercy.
+However, while an official permit for torture was issued, the authorities were given to understand that the permit was not to be used, and Gabriel Nicolas de la Reynie stated that La Voisin was in reality never subjected to torture.
 Madame de Sevigne, who observed La Voisin shortly before her execution, described her as being able to move so freely and so seemingly healthy that it did not seem possible for her to have been subjected to torture.
 These final interrogations did not reveal anything new.

 La Voisin was executed in public on the Place de Grève in Paris on 22 February 1680.
 On her way to her execution, she reportedly pushed away the priest, and when fastened on the stake, she desperately pushed away the hay which was piled up around her.

 In July, her daughter Marguerite Monvoisin revealed her connection to Montespan, which was confirmed by the statements of the other accused.
-This caused the monarch to eventually close the investigation, seal the testimonies and place the remaining accused outside of the public justice system by imprisoning them under a lettre de cachet.
+This caused the monarch to eventually close the investigation, seal the testimonies, and place the remaining accused outside of the public justice system by imprisoning them under a lettre de cachet.